c-kendrick/WallstreetV2/README.md

 **WallStreetV2** is a custom Java plugin developed for Spigot/Paper server environments.
 It introduces a comprehensive corporate system to Minecraft, allowing players to found companies, manage employee hierarchies, claim territory, and operate mathematically weighted, regenerating mines.

-This repository serves as a technical showcase of procedural generation, 3D region mathematics, event interception, and role-based access control within a multiplayer economy.
+This repository implements procedural generation, 3D region mathematics, event interception, and role-based access control within a multiplayer economy.

 ---